Clear House Accountants

 By using the CEST tool, you can determine:

-2. The employment status of the worker with whom you engage or represents your business.
+2. The employment status of the worker with whom you engage or represent your business.

 When to use the CEST tool?